 The final goal for all players is to finish the year as high as possible in the League ranking.
 The ranking position is determined by the total number of earned points.
 You can earn points by playing in League or Tournament matches.
 New players start with 0 (zero) points.

-There are three League Types in TennisCall based on users' gender and age: Men's Singles, Women's Singles, Kids' Singles.
-Kids are players under the age of 18.
+There are five League Types in TennisCall based on users' gender and age: Men's Singles, Men's Doubles, Women's Singles, Women's Doubles, and Mixed Doubles.

-Men's and Women's leagues consist of the following League Levels: Beginners, Intermediate, Advanced, Senior.
+Men's and Women's leagues consist of the following League Levels: Beginners, Intermediate, and Advanced.
 "Advanced" is the strongest level where professionals and coaches usually play.
-Kid's leagues consist of the following levels: Under 18, Under 15, Under 12.

 The main goal for all players is to finish the season (year) as high as possible in the ranking table of their League.
 As a player, your ranking position is determined by the total number of points earned in your current league.
 You can earn points by playing in League or Tournament matches.
 Comparing to League challenges, you can win a higher amount of points by playing the final phases of tournaments (the more you advance in a tournament draw, the more points you get for each win).
 In general, you earn points for every match played on TennisCall.com.
 Even if you lose a match, you will earn some points and move up the ranking.
 Find here our points rules: